Danitegue/PCBRW_OLD/README.md

 ```

-* Only in the case of needing an extended log file (for COM communications analysis, to see what is really doing the shell commands, or to trace the value of one variable along the program flow) it is needed to add an extra argument in the main launcher line: "--debug=True".
+* Only in the case of needing an extended log file (for COM communications analysis, to see what is really doing the shell commands, or to trace the value of one variable along the program flow) it is needed to enable the debug argument in the main launcher line: "--debug=True".

 Having enabled the debug mode, the available options for the extended log are:
   * To enable the COM port communication messages into the log file: In file \pcbasic_brewer\pcbasic\basic\devices\ports.py; set self.log_serial_msg=True.
 (By default enabled)